Andrey862/telegram_tf2_voicelines_bot/README.md

 # Search algorithm

-Each query splitted into **tf2 class** (optional) and a **line**
+Each query spitted into **tf2 class** (optional) and a **line**

-**tf2 class** searched by full text inclusion and works more like a filer
+**tf2 class** acts as a filter: We either searching among some class or whole dataset

-**Lines** search is implemented with slightly modified [N-grams based search](https://en.wikipedia.org/wiki/N-gram) which make this bot robust againt typos and allows to search with only parts of words
+**line** search is implemented with slightly modified [N-grams based search](https://en.wikipedia.org/wiki/N-gram) which make this bot robust against typos and allows to search with only parts of words

+[VPtree](https://en.wikipedia.org/wiki/Vantage-point_tree) makes search in two ways:
+1. Making complexity `O(log(N))` instead of O(N) for linear search or O(Nlog(N)) for naive implementation.
+2. Since VPtree works in metrics space, it's allows skip heavy n-gram embedding step and save a lot of time

 Elements with the same score will be in random order

-There's room for optimization, for example by using [vptree](https://en.wikipedia.org/wiki/Vantage-point_tree) to speed up search
+Other important thing: my distance function is **not** 100% metric function (not guarantee to satisfy triangle inequality), but it's good enough to make my search work

 # File Structure

 `main.py`

-Responsable for working with telegram
+Responsible for working with telegram

 `query_handler.py`

-Responsable for query search and creating index
+Responsible for query search and creating index

 `scrapper.py`

-Responsable for scrapping audio files
+Responsible for scrapping audio files

 `data_handler.py`